cpvrlab/SLProject/readme.md

-### Build
+### How to get the SLProject

+The SLProject is hosted at GitHub as a GIT repository.
+[GIT](http://git-scm.com/) is a distributed versioning control system.

+The SLProject contains some GIT submodules.
+To clone all at once you need to clone recursively.
+You can clone recursively either with the GitHub GUI-Tool or with the following command in the console:

 ```sh
 git clone --recursive https://github.com/cpvrlab/SLProject.git
 cd SLProject
 ```

-* For detailed build instructions on various platforms go to the [SLProject wiki](https://github.com/cpvrlab/SLProject/wiki).
+For detailed build instructions on various platforms go to the [SLProject wiki](https://github.com/cpvrlab/SLProject/wiki).

 [![Build Status](https://travis-ci.org/cpvrlab/SLProject.svg?branch=master)](https://travis-ci.org/cpvrlab/SLProject)